schlezes/vue-cli-emit/README.md

 With the B.vue component, a click event will also expand the width by 1.25 times and reset the backgroundColor to orange.

+The App.vue, A.vue and B.vue files are enclosed.

+These can be copied and pasted into your own Vue cli environment.